 Spurn National Nature Reserve

 Spurn is open to visitors but please note - following the tidal surge in December 2013 a large section of the road down to Spurn Point was washed away.
 The road remains closed to vehicles.
 Access to the point is now on foot only.
 Please ensure you pay attention to any information given on site regarding the tides at Spurn.
-See times when not to cross during autumn/winter 2014/15 here.
+See times when not to cross during February and March 2015 here.

 Yorkshire Wildlife Trust has recently published its first Spurn newsletter detailing the Trust's current work at Spurn and also new projects.
 You can view the newsletter here.

 A long, narrow, crooked finger of sand reaches out from the Holderness coast across the mouth of the mighty River Humber.